ECE 2035: Programming for Hardware/Software Systems

 All conduct in this course will be governed by the Georgia Tech honor code.
 Additionally, it is expected that students will respect their peers and the instructor such that no one takes unfair advantage of anyone else associated with the course.
 Any suspected cases of academic dishonesty will be reported to the Dean of Students for further action.

 ATTENDANCE: Since class lectures include material that is not included in the book, class attendance is required.
 If a class is missed, a student should make arrangements to get notes from other students.
 The importance of regular class attendance and good note taking cannot be understated.

-The use of electronic devices, including laptops, cell phones, netbooks, and audio players, are prohibited during class lectures and exams.
+The use of electronic devices, including laptops, cell phones, tablets, and audio players, are prohibited during class lectures (except to take notes) and exams.